-In June 2020, Apple announced an update to iOS 14 requiring apps to ask users for permission to access Apple’s identifier for advertisers (IDFA) through a prompt called App Tracking Transparency (ATT) framework.
-We are sharing our recommendations for how you can update your app for iOS 14+ and help protect your ad revenue.
+In June 2020, Apple announced an update requiring apps to ask users for permission to access Apple’s identifier for advertisers (IDFA) through a prompt called App Tracking Transparency (ATT) framework.
+We are sharing our recommendations for how you can update your app and help protect your ad revenue.

 Keep your Google Mobile Ads (GMA) SDK and Interactive Media Ads (IMA) SDK up to date

 We encourage you to always keep your Google Mobile Ads (GMA) or Interactive Media Ads (IMA) SDK up to date in order to take advantage of the latest features and functionality.
 We regularly release new updates and features to improve performance.
-To update your app for iOS 14+, install the latest Google Mobile Ads SDK for iOS (version 7.64 or later).
+Install the latest Google Mobile Ads SDK for iOS (version 7.64 or later).

 If you use the IMA SDK, install: